mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 that string.
 See how the basic dot-method pattern happens in a chain.
 The next chapter will explore all these sorts of patterns in Ruby.
 It’ll be good fun.

 So, what does this code do?
-It prints the <span class="caps">HTML</span> for the Ruby home page to the screen using an web-enabled bus driver.
+It prints the Ruby license page to the screen using a web-enabled bus driver.

 <a name="section5"></a>